vincemaina/linear-regression-model-california-housing/2-about-the-dataset.md

 The california housing dataset is famous, and often used in beginner machine learning projects to practise linear regression.

-It is a good dataset for me as it strikes a good balance between being managable for a beginner, but also requiring some preprocessing and cleaning of the data.
+It is a great dataset as it strikes a good balance between being managable for a beginner, but also requiring some preprocessing and cleaning of the data.

 ## First things first...